Best Small Business Loans in Ohio

 Equipment financing

-Other funding options for your small business in Ohio
+Other resources for your small business in Ohio

 Grants

 A small business grant can also help provide financial assistance for your business.
-This type of funding comes from the federal or local government and is given to small businesses that meet the designated size standards of the U.S. Small Business Administration (SBA).
-Some places to find small business grants in Ohio can include:
+This type of funding comes from the federal or local government and, unlike a loan, the funds don’t have to be repaid.
+Some places to find small business grants in Ohio include:

 SCORE